TheAntiCarCollective/pedestrian/README.md

 2. Install dependencies (`npm install`)
 3. Build project (`npm run build`)
 4. Attach debugger while running `npm run debug`

+Additional environment variables can be configured in a `.env.debug` file at the project's root; for example, setting `REDIS_HOST` and `POSTGRESQL_HOST` to `localhost` is a common debug requirement.

 ### Database Migration